 Action Progress Outcome Future Action Evidence connections, and academic planning.
 Department contacts are also notified weekly of students with needs or interests related to their program so they can proactively reach out.
 Automation programming and workflow software will be used to expand this student needs assessment and response service beyond the onboarding process.
 Assessment of first-year communication plan Assess data on retention, SEP completion, unit count, and connection to the college.
 Make adjustments to communication plan based on feedback and assessment The Claremont Evaluation Center was commissioned through the Title V "PACES" Grant to evaluate the first iteration of the Holistic Student Support Survey (HSSS) instrument.
 A Holistic Student Support Survey Report was submitted in September 2021 proposing uses of the HSSS, a summary of the first 1,562 responses, and proposed improvements to the HSSS.
 A new iteration of the HSSS was launched in October 2021 based on recommendation s from the report.
 In August 2022, a follow-up data analysis disaggregated the initial report data to reveal an additional depth of data to be used in program planning.
 QFE2-18 QFE2-19 QFE2-20 Full implementation of success teams with both first- year success navigators (educational advisors and success coaches) and faculty advisors Using Phase Two Advisory's Student Success Team implementation guide as a model, teams were designed according to a networked single In Spring 2023, Student Success Teams were proposed that would include a faculty team (involving counseling faculty, discipline faculty, and In Fall 2023, Student Success Teams will begin to meet and plan student engagement activities based on research- based momentum strategies.
+QFE2-21

-QFE2-21 point of s Outcome Future Action Evidence Implement faculty advisors based on schoolsSchool Reorgan Proposa CAP Ho approve structure Faculty Advisin Institution Service there is of wide agri on form role of f within s contactlibrary faculty) and a staff team (involving an Ed Advisor, Administrative Assistant, and Peer Advisors) working collaboratively.The college tizationThe college community approved the reorganization of d departments into career and Academicg as an pathways with a three (3) Dean until district- reement alizedPathways with a faculty advising and student These activities will be assessed closely to identify and replicate best practices.
-CAP Hour event programming led by faculty Evidence QFE2-22 QFE2-23 QFE2-24
+Action F Progress Outcome Future Action Evidence Implement State of State of State of Schools For State of Progress point of contact model.
+School Reorganization Proposal and CAP Hour as approved structure for Faculty Advising as an Institutional Service until there is district-wide agreement on formalized role of faculty within schools library faculty) and a staff team (involving an Ed Advisor, Administrative Assistant, and Peer Advisors) working collaboratively.
+The college community approved the reorganization of departments into Career and Academic Pathways with a three (3) Dean division, the establishment of a CAP Hour for faculty advising and student engagement, and the development of a Librarian Plan to support faculty and student engagement.
+CAP Hour officially approved for 1st Thursdays each term during college hour (12:50pm- 1:50pm).
+These activities will be assessed closely to identify and replicate best practices.
+CAP Hour event programming led by faculty with support from Engagement Center staff.
+Development of a toolkit for faculty and student engagement.
+Engagement Center school-based activity programming for faculty engagement.
+QFE2-22 QFE2-23 QFE2-24